-Merkle hash trees, as discussed in [9], exhibit a low computational cost and storage requirement but still provide secure group membership authentication.
+Several group authentication methods are available for membership testing, for example the one way accumulator proposed by Benaloh and de Mare (1993) and the key chain commitment proposed by Liu and Ning (2003b), but due to the constraints of the sensor nodes many of them are not feasible.
+Merkle (1980) hash trees, in contrast, provide secure group membership authentication with low computational overhead and low storage requirement.
 A Merkle hash tree uses a secure one-way hash function to generate a binary tree in which the members of the group are represented as the leaf values.
 The tree is formed by concatenating the sibling values and hashing the result to form a parent element of the tree.
-As is seen in Fig. 6, the network is divided into levels based on hop count, and each level represents a group.
+As is seen in Figure 6, the network is divided into levels based on hop count and each level represents a group.
 The group that represents level 1 consists of nodes 5 and 9.
-Level 1's group is represented as a Merkle hash tree in Fig. 7.
+Level 1's group is represented as a Merkle hash tree in Figure 7.
 In this representation, the hash values of nodes 5 and 9 form the leaves of the tree.
 The remainder of the tree is formed according to the following three rules.
-First, the tree is a balanced binary tree.
-Second, if an element is a leaf of the tree, then its value is the hash of a node's ID.
-Third, if an element is not a leaf of the tree, then its value is the result of hashing the concatenation of its two children elements' values.
+Firstly, the tree is a balanced binary tree.
+Secondly, if an element is a leaf of the tree, then its value is the hash of a node's ID.
+Finally, if an element is not a leaf of the tree, then its value is the result of hashing the concatenation of its two children elements' values.